contactandyc/the-macro-library/README.md

 # The Macro Library

+`macro_sort` is introsort with a twist.
+In the beginning of the sort, the first, last, and mid points are compared to quickly determine that the array is not sorted while choosing a pivot.

 See [improvement to quicksort](PERFORMANCE.md) for more details on why `macro_sort` is fast and the math behind it.

 A C alternative to the standard template library c++ collection (starting with sort, binary search, and the red black tree)